elpatron68/HG-Server-Manager/README.md

   - 🚀 Start/stop game server
   - ⚠️ Get notified of the occurrence of penalties
   - 👨‍👩‍👧‍👦 See if your server is publicly reachable
+  - :speech_balloon: Follow the chat the in game chat
 - 📬 Notify players of your server launches via *Discord*
 - ♾️ Load and save an unlimited number of different configurations
 - ⛵ Instantly switch between up to 10 user-defined presets by hot key
 - 📃 Open game server log file and `snaps` directory directly from the application
-- :checkered_flag: View regatta results in a formatted table and send them to discord
+- :checkered_flag: View regatta results and series points in formatted tables and send them to discord
 - :broom: Clean up  `races` directory and start a new series (to be exactly: *archive all files to a zip file*)

 ![image-20230407193824206](./assets/image-20230407193824206.png)